magicctf/webpage-source/magicctf/content.md

 -------------

 It is planned to add multiple texture packs by just filtering the textures.
-Currently there is only a [High Resolution Texture Pack](releases.html).
+Currently there is only a [High Contrast Texture Pack](releases.html).

 Crafting Recipes
 ----------------